dcornet/YamSCoP/README.md

 ## Installation
 Ensure R is installed on your machine along with the necessary packages:
+* colorscience - For color science calculations and transformations.
+* doParallel - For parallel computing capabilities.
+* EBImage - For image processing and analysis (used in image-based scripts).
+* exifr - Reads EXIF data using [ExifTool](https://exiftool.org) and returns results as a data frame.
+* factoextra - For visualizing results from FactoMineR.
-* tidyverse - For data manipulation and visualization.
+* FactoMineR - For exploratory and multivariate data analysis.
+* farver - For high-performance color space manipulation.
+* foreach - For executing looping constructs.
+* ggcorrplot - For visualizing correlation matrices.
 * ggpubr - For creating easily publishable ggplot2 plots.
+* gridExtra - For arranging multiple grid-based plots.
+* imager - For image processing and analysis.
+* inti - For genetic statistics such as heritability.
 * lme4 - For fitting linear mixed-effects models.
-* multcomp - For conducting multiple comparisons.
 * lmerTest - To provide p-values for linear mixed-effect models.
-* psych - For psychological, psychometric, and personality research.
-* gridExtra - For arranging multiple grid-based plots.
-* colorscience - For color science calculations and transformations.
-* farver - For high-performance color space manipulation.
-* inti - For genetic statistics such as heritability.
-* ggcorrplot - For visualizing correlation matrices.
-* FactoMineR - For exploratory and multivariate data analysis.
-* factoextra - For visualizing results from FactoMineR.
-* EBImage - For image processing and analysis (used in image-based scripts).
 * magick - For advanced image processing capabilities.
-* imager - For image processing and analysis.
-* foreach - For executing looping constructs.
-* doParallel - For parallel computing capabilities.
+* multcomp - For conducting multiple comparisons.
 * parallel - For support for parallel computation.
+* psych - For psychological, psychometric, and personality research
 * randomcoloR - For generating distinct colors for data visualization.
-* Rvision - For image processing and analysis, particularly in handling and analyzing image data in R.
+* Rvision - For image processing and analysis, particularly in handling and analyzing image data in R
+* tidyverse - For data manipulation and visualization.

+.

 For CRAN package:
 ```R